All Products

 • Delete files or directories that consume a large amount of disk space and are no longer needed based on your business requirements.

-• Resize existing disks or create more disks based on your business requirements if your business does not allow you to delete files from disks or disk space cannot be released by deleting files.
+• Resize existing disks or create more disks based on your business requirements if your business does not allow you to delete files from disks or if disk space cannot be released after you delete files.
 For more information, see Overview of disk resizing, Create an empty data disk, and Attach a data disk.

 The inode usage of disk partitions reaches 100%